Public Education and Community Outreach

 Inspector Detector (school-based program): Throughout the school year, Safe Kids Baltimore and the Baltimore City Fire Department conduct an interactive, high-energy fire safety program called Inspector Detector.
 It goes well beyond "Stop, Drop and Roll"; teaching first, second and third graders about fire safety, including the importance of escape routes and a family meeting place, as well as "get out and stay out."
 A post-test assessment of the program identifies children who are in homes without working smoke alarms.
 Fire officials are then able to install alarms in those homes.
 Every year, several thousand students are exposed to this fire safety message.
 If you are a teacher or school official and would like to learn more about the program, please visit the following website: Baltimore Safe Kids.

-Mobile Safety Center: The CARES Safety Center is available to visit your neighborhood or your community event, as long as you are within the Baltimore City limits.
+Mobile Safety Center: The Mobile Safety Center (MSC) is available to visit your neighborhood or your community event, as long as you are within the Baltimore City limits.
 We tailor our presentation and our services to work with children, parents and caregivers only, older adults or mixed age groups.
 Our expertise is educating about the injury risks common in the home and what can be done to better protect people from unintentional injuries.

 Inside the MSC visitors learn about the common injury hazards that can be found in typical rooms within a home: kitchen, bedroom, bathroom, and stairway.
 Baltimore City Fire Department fire educators will lead visitors through a variety of interactive exhibits to learn how to prevent falls, burns, poisonings, strangulation and other unintended injuries in their homes and neighborhoods.
 We will work with you to determine if tours will focus on one or two topics or if they will be a review of all safety topics.

 According to the National Fire Protection Association, children cause more than 49,000 fires per year.
 Children are responsible for 46 percent of all fires deliberately set in this country.
 Each year, nearly 80 people are killed and $235 million in property is destroyed in fires attributed to children playing with fire.
 Deaths related to children playing with fire can be avoided.